Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

-As usual, the data for strips with no markings (i.e. the data defining Floer differential) is assumed to be translation invariant.
-We also assume the choices are made so that \begin{assump} In the absence of markings on the middle seam, the data (which is necessarily split-type) depends only on $\cS_r^{(1)}$ and $\cS_r^{(2)}$. \end{assump} Recall that in this case, $\cS_r$ still depends on the boundary identification of upper and lower strips (hence, such strips with fixed upper and lower strips is parametrized by $\mathbb{R}$).
+As usual, the data for strips with no markings (i.e. the data defining Floer differential) are assumed to be translation invariant.
+We also assume the choices are made so that \begin{condition} In the absence of markings on the middle seam, the data (which are necessarily split-type) depend only on $\cS_r^{(1)}$ and $\cS_r^{(2)}$. \end{condition} Recall that in this case, $\cS_r$ still depends on the boundary identification of upper and lower strips (hence, such strips with fixed upper and lower strips are parametrized by $\mathbb{R}$).
 This assumption is needed to show that images of objects under (\ref{eq:twfunct2}) are twisted Yoneda bimodules.

-Define the $\cW^2(T_\phi)$-$\cW(T_0)$-$\cW(M)$-trimodule $\fM$ (or equivalently the functor (\ref{eq:twfunct2})) as follows: given objects $L\subset \wh{T_0}$, $L'\subset \wh M$ and $L''\subset \wh{T_\phi}$, let $\fM(L'',L,L')$ be the $\C$-linear span of Hamiltonian chords from $\tilde L\times L'$ to $\phi^{-1}(L'')$.
+Define the $\cW^2(T_\phi)$-$\cW(T_0)$-$\cW(M)$-trimodule $\fM$ (or equivalently the functor (\ref{eq:twfunct2})) as follows: given objects $L\subset \wh{T_0}$, $L'\subset \wh M$ and $L''\subset \wh{T_\phi}$, let $\fM(L'',L,L')$ be the $\C$-linear span of Hamiltonian chords from $\tilde L\times L'$ to $\pi^{-1}(L'')$.
 Define the structure maps